chocolatey/choco-wiki/HelpersInstallChocolateyPackage.md

 #Install-ChocolateyPackage
 ###NOTE: This command will assert UAC/Admin privileges on the machine.
+Has error handling built in.
+You do not need to surround this with try catch if it is the only thing in your [[chocolateyInstall.ps1|ChocolateyInstallPS1]].

 `Install-ChocolateyPackage '__NAME__' 'EXE_OR_MSI' 'SILENT_ARGS' 'URL' '64BIT_URL_DELETE_IF_NO_64BIT'`

 ##Parameters
 ###__NAME__
 This is an arbitrary name.